star-dev-real/PyNite-OG/README.md

 # PyNite-OG
-This is a remake of the Universal Backend, Lawinserver V1.
+This is a remake of the Universal Backend, LawinServer V1.
 It is entirely written in Python.

+## Features
+[+] All Profiles

+## Contributions
+Giro (KeemoXI) - Main Developer
+Star - Main Developer
+Lawin - Making LawinServer V1 and profiles